|Best Lightweight||Osprey Daylite Daypack||SEE IT||

 While knock-off hiking backpacks may look vaguely like those from quality brands, the aesthetics don’t necessarily translate to performance.
 That said, you can still find an entirely serviceable backpack for cheap.
 If you don’t plan to use it for the long haul and are not too particular about performance, then a budget pick may be just fine.

-How should a hiking backpack fit?
+Q: How should a hiking backpack fit?

 A hiking backpack should fit close to the body, as the more it pulls away the more it will throw you off balance and strain your back.
 Some hiking backpacks are built with suspension systems that actually lift the pack’s weight up and away to alleviate strain, but without making things unwieldy.
 You want the shoulder, sternum, and hip straps to be comfortably snug and evenly distributing the weight — and fairly high up on your back (think of it as hugging the upper arc of your rib cage).

 When you’re backpacking, it’s all about the journey, so fit comes first in selecting your best hiking backpack.
 Then think about what you’ll need to carry, and how far and long you’ll be carrying it all.
 Look for adjustable support elements, particularly hip straps, sternum straps, and side compression traps.
+If you are starting out, don’t worry too much about style or looks; just get out there.
+We encourage you to start with what you have, borrow, or even rent when possible and then upgrade when it works for your budget and situation.